MicrosoftDocs/sandbox/sandbox/snippets/101functions/proxies/proxies-conditional-responses.md

-## Returning custom responses based on backend response codes
+## Returning conditional responses based on backend response codes

 Azure Functions Proxies can be configured to return a custom responses based on the backend response.